 Meanwhile, tests continue with wing material.
 How to make wings strong, yet translucent?
 Sketches are ongoing for design ideas about the final color, scale pattern, type of eyes, shape of head and probably it will stand on a platform.
 The advantage is preserving the sculpture from excess handling, since it could be lifted & moved by the base.

-I already know the surface treatment for the dragons scales, and it’s a TOP SECRET marvelous plan.
-I’m all for showing & sharing the steps of creation, but an artist should have one or two trade secrets.
+I already know the surface treatment for the dragons scales, and it’s a marvelous plan.
+I’m all for showing & sharing the steps of creation, but an artist should hold a few ideas in reserve.
 Our own novel formula for making our work special.
-The final reveal will come but I may keep a step or two inbetween ‘under wraps’ as they say.
+The final reveal will come but I may keep a step or two between ‘under wraps’ as they say.

 So then.
 I’ve gotten this far, and thrown down the gauntlet to myself.
 CAN I finish a needlefelted dragon within a couple weeks, and bring to Oregon Flock and Fiber Festival as a fiber arts entry?
 Its gonna be a tight squeeze.
 The consolation being that if I cannot complete in time, I’ll be ready well ahead of Black Sheep Gathering 2017.
 Further bulletins as dragon progresses.